Representation Learning for Equivariant Inference with Guarantees: Introduction

-{\bf Contributions}~~~ {(1) Methodological framework}: We introduce \gls{encp}, the first framework to combine equivariant neural networks with operator-theoretic estimation of conditional distributions. {(2) Task-agnostic representation learning}: We show that any $\G$-equivariant architecture can be used to learn \textit{disentangled, symmetry-respecting representations} that generalize across diverse downstream inference tasks. {(3) Learning guarantees}: By linking the representation quality directly to sample complexity, we provide the \textit{first non-asymptotic statistical learning guarantees} for equivariant conditional models, including regression and uncertainty quantification. {(4) Empirical results}: On both synthetic and real-world robotics tasks, \gls{encp} consistently outperforms baselines, including contrastive methods \gls{ncp} \cite{kostic2024learning} and current equivariant models.
-In particular, \gls{encp} achieves state-of-the-art performance in the challenging task of contact force inference in quadruped locomotion.
+\customParagraph{Contributions} {(1) Methodological framework}: We introduce \gls{encp}, the first framework to combine equivariant neural networks with operator-theoretic estimation of conditional distributions. {(2) Task-agnostic representation learning}: We show that any $\G$-equivariant architecture can be used to learn \textit{disentangled, symmetry-respecting representations} that generalize across diverse downstream inference tasks. {(3) Learning guarantees}: By linking the representation quality directly to sample complexity, we provide the \textit{first non-asymptotic statistical learning guarantees} for equivariant regression and symmetry-aware conditional probability estimation and uncertainty quantification. {(4) Empirical results}: \footnote{ Code available at \href{https://github.com/Danfoa/symm_rep_learn}{\textit{github.com/Danfoa/symm\_rep\_learn}} } On both synthetic and real-world robotics tasks, \gls{encp} consistently outperforms baselines, including contrastive methods \gls{ncp} \citep{kostic2024learning} and current equivariant models.
+In particular, \gls{encp} achieves state-of-the-art performance in the challenging robotics task of contact force estimation.

-{\bf Paper structure}~~~ \cref{sec:background} reviews modeling conditional probabilities with linear operators and \gls{ncp}. \cref{sec:problem_formulation} formally presents the symmetry priors we consider. \cref{sec:learning_cond_exp_operator} introduces our \gls{encp} learning framework. \cref{sec:learning_guarantees} outlines our theoretical learning guarantees. \cref{sec:experiments} showcases experiments on synthetic and real-world data.
+\customParagraph{Paper Structure} \cref{sec:background} reviews modeling conditional probabilities with linear operators and \gls{ncp}. \cref{sec:problem_formulation} formally presents the symmetry priors we consider. \cref{sec:learning_cond_exp_operator} introduces our \gls{encp} learning framework. \cref{sec:learning_guarantees} outlines our theoretical learning guarantees. \cref{sec:experiments} showcases experiments on synthetic and real-world data.
 Furthermore, because the paper involves complex notation from probability, operator theory, and group theory, the appendices include a glossary of notation (\cref{sec:notation}) as well as detailed expositions on representation theory (\cref{sec:group_theory}), symmetric function spaces (\cref{sec:representation_theory_symmetric_function_spaces}), and equivariant linear operators (\cref{sec:equivariant_operators}).
-Finally, \cref{sec:related_works} offers an in-depth discussion of related work, contrasting our framework with the literature across these rich fields.
+Finally, \cref{sec:related_works} offers an in-depth discussion of related work, contrasting our work with the literature across these rich fields.